sCrypt-Inc/learn-scrypt-courses/en/course-03/lesson-01/chapter-08/README.md

 ![](https://scrypt.io/scrypt-ts/assets/images/scriptContext-a3ace5522bf62d82d20958735c13ddf4.jpg)

 You can directly access [ScriptContext](https://scrypt.io/scrypt-ts/getting-started/what-is-scriptcontext) via `this.ctx` in any public method.
 It can be thought of as additional information that a public method gets when it is called, in addition to its function parameters.
-The following is a simple counter contract to show how to maintain state in the contract through `ScriptContext`.
+The following is a simple [counter contract](https://github.com/sCrypt-Inc/scryptTS-examples/blob/master/src/contracts/counter.ts) to show how to maintain state in the contract through `ScriptContext`.
+The contract implementation maintains a single state: how many times it has been called since it was deployed.

 ## Step 1